CHAPTER

 He who at the time of his death quitting the physical body remembers me, will beyond any doubt reach my nature.
 (Sanskrit & tradition)

-The nature of whatever one is all remembering, giving this vehicle of time up in the end, similar surely always will lead, o son of Bhârata, to the state which is essential to it.
+The nature of whatever one is all remembering, giving this vehicle of time up in the end, similar surely always will lead, oh son of Bhârata, to the state which is essential to it.

 FILOGNOSTIC TRANSLATION

-Therefore go on remembering Me at all times and fighting with your mind and intelligence surrendered to Me, certainly you will attain Me without doubt.
+Therefore go on remembering Me at all times and fighting with your mind and intelligence surrendered to Me, you will attain Me without doubt.

 FILOGNOSTIC TRANSLATION